Snervan/hangman-reactjs/README.md

 ## Supported Browsers

-Note: Project tested with the lastest version of Google Chrome
+Note: Project tested with the lastest version of Google Chrome on Windows 10.

 By default, the generated project uses the latest version of React.